-- Assume, that IP is a qualified investment partnership in its home state, so that under that state's sourcing rules-its income would be sourced entirely to the states where its partners reside or are domiciled. - IP's only investment is a 60% holding in OP, which is not an investment partnership, operating in State X. - Assume State X would not consider IP to be an investment partnership due to IP's holding of OP, and would source the income of OP to State X-requiring IP's partners to file and pay tax. - Now assume, IP provides services to OP, for which it charges a fee, creating a deductible expense for OP.
-This reduces the taxable net income of OP subject to tax in State X and increases the income that may be sourced to the states of residence of IP's partners.
+- Assume, that IP is a qualified investment partnership in the state where it operates, so that under that state's sourcing rules-its income would be sourced entirely to the states where its partners reside or are domiciled. - IP's only investment is a 60% interest in OP, which is not an investment partnership, operating in State X. - Assume State X would not consider IP to be an investment partnership due to IP's holding of OP, and would source the income of OP that flows through IP to State X-requiring IP's partners to file and pay tax in that state. - Now assume, IP provides services to OP, for which it charges a fee, creating a deductible expense for OP.
+This reduces the taxable net income of OP subject to tax in State X and increases the income of IP that may be sourced to the states of residence of IP's partners.

-In some states, the definition of a qualified investment partnership would limit the amount of income the partnership receives in fees for services.
-But to address income shifting generally, states have often adopted rules requiring the "add-back" of income and expense from certain intercompany transactions, which might apply equally to related partnerships.
+Note that in some states, the definition of a qualified investment partnership would limit the amount of income the partnership receives in fees for services.

+But to address income shifting more generally, states have often adopted rules requiring the "add-back" of expense from certain intercompany transactions.
+Add-back statutes have typically been adopted by states that allow separate corporate filing and are, therefore, applied to related corporations.
+They might also be applied to related partnerships with certain modifications.